alexsloot00/WiFi-based-landmark-estimation/README.md

 - the real-world control and simulations using python for the range-only approach

 ### Python
 To control either the real-world or run a simulation, the following script and possible inputs can be used.
+If no inputs are provided the default value will be used.
 ```
 FLAGS:
   simulation: bool  | default = True          | run a simulation or control a real-world Nexus 4WD